-SEIN UND SOLLEN, III, in modern political theory, 385; this dualism of Neo-Kantianism is criticized by HERMANN HELLER, 388; and accepted by SIEGFRIED MARCK, 401.
+SEIN UND SOLLEN, III, in modern political theory, 385; this dualism of Neo-Kantianism is criticized by HERMANN HELLER, 388: and accepted by SIEGFRIED MARCK, 401.

-Self-consciousness, I, as absolutely free ego in Fichte, 414.
+SELF-CONSCIOUSNESS, I, as absolutely free ego in FICHTE, 414.

--, II, cosmological self-consciousness, 473; unity of self-consciousness, and Kant's synthesis, 494, 495; cosmic and cosmological self-consciousness, logicized in Kant, 498; Kant's definition, 500; he excludes sensibility, 501; its unity; the cogito in Kant, 519; and the self, according tot Heideger, 523; Heideger's interpretation of Kant on the finite ego in the transcendental unity of self-consciousness, 528; Kant did not conceive the transcendental unity of self-consciousness to be sensible, 535; not a single aspect transcends self-consciousness, 539; cosmic and cosmological self-consciousness, 540, 541; pre-theoretical and theoretical experience rooted in self-consciousness, 560; cosmic self-consciousness, 560; cosmic self-consciousness, 562; this self-knowledge and the knowledge of God restores the subjective perspective of human experience, 563; its transcendent freedom, 574; man's selfconsciousness becomes more and more individual; his individuality has a sociotal structure, 594.
+--, II, cosmological self-consciousness, 473; unity of self-consciousness, and KANT's synthesis, 494, 495; cosmic and cosmological self-consciousness, logicized in KANT, 498; KANT's definition, 500; he excludes sensibility, 501; its unity; the cogito in KANT, 519; and the self, according tot HEIDEGGER, 523; HEIDEGGER's interpretation of KANT on the finite ego in the transcendental unity of self-consciousness, 528; KANT did not conceive the transcendental unity of self-consciousness to be sensible, 535; not a single aspect transcends self-consciousness, 539; cosmic and cosmological self-consciousness, 540, 541; pre-theoretical and theoretical experience rooted in self-consciousness, 560; cosmic self-consciousness and the selfhood, 562; and the knowledge of God, 562; this self-knowledge and the knowledge of God restores the subjective perspective of human experience, 563; its transcendent freedom, 574; man's selfconsciousness becomes more and more individual; his individuality has a sociotal structure, 594.

-Selfhood, I, is supposed to be reducible to an immanent subjective pole of thought, 6; as pure actuality in Scheler,
+SELFHOOD, I, is supposed to be reducible to an immanent subjective pole of thought, 6; as pure actuality in SCHELER, 111.

-, II, in Heidegger: finite; its essence is historical time, 524, 525; only in theoretical abstraction Heidegger holds reality to be accessible to the selfhood, 527; his self is the origin and identical with time; our self and time, 531; his "existential" time is not "cosmic time", 531; the trans-cendence of the religious selfhood above time, 535; sensory phenomena and the selfhood, and cosmic time, 539; the transcendental phenomenological subject or ego, 543; the subjective a-priori of the intentional content of the acts, 544; intersubjectivity of egos as mental monads, 545, cf. 549; the absolute transcendental subject is an absolutization, 546; the religious root of human existence, 549; our selfhood is under the law, 552; intermodal synthesis and selfhood, 554; the transcendent horizon of the selfhood, 560; the individual ego has been integrated into the religious selfhood and self-consciousness, 562; man in his full selfhood transcends the temporal earthly cosmos in all its aspects and partakes of transcendent root of this cosmos, 593.
+-, II, in HEIDEGGER: finite; its essence is historical time, 524, 525; only in theoretical abstraction HEIDEGGER holds reality to be accessible to the selfhood, 527; his self is the origin and identical with time; our self and time, 531; his "existential" time is not "cosmic time", 531; the trans-cendence of the religious selfhood above time, 535; sensory phenomena and the selfhood, and cosmic time, 539; the transcendental phenomenological subject or ego, 543; the subjective a-priori of the intentional content of the acts, 544; intersubjectivity of egos as mental monads, 545, cf. 549; the absolute transcendental subject is an absolutization, 546; the religious root of human existence, 549; our selfhood is under the law, 552; intermodal synthesis and selfhood, 554; the transcendent horizon of the selfhood, 560; the individual ego has been integrated into the religious selfhood and self-consciousness, 562; man in his full selfhood transcends the temporal earthly cosmos in all its aspects and partakes of transcendent root of this cosmos, 593.

-, III, is the individual religious centre of human existence and experience; this existence is a "stare extra se", 6.
+-, III, is the individual religious centre of human existence and experience; this existence is a "stare extra sē", 6.

-Self-knowledge, I, we do not possess real self-knowledge in the transcendental-logical concept of the thinking ego, according to Kant, 54; depends on know-ledge of God, 55.
+SELF-KNOWLEDGE, I, we do not possess real self-knowledge in the transcendentallogical concept of the thinking ego, according to KANT, 54; depends on knowledge of God, 55.